Studio

 Working with an agent

-Opening an agent reveals a detail panel with tabs.
-The header always shows the agent's name, status, and a Run now button; owners also see Share and a delete control.
+Opening an agent reveals a detail panel with eight tabs.
+The header always shows the agent's name, a clickable status badge (Active / Paused / Draft), a Schedules button, and a Run now button, plus a delete control.

 Chat

 Chat is the default tab and the best way to test an agent.
 Type a message, and the agent responds — streaming its reasoning, calling tools, and asking for your approval when it wants to take a sensitive action.
-Use the + button to start a new conversation, and attach files (images, PDFs, spreadsheets, and more) when needed.
+Use the + button to start a new conversation.

 If the agent proposes an action that requires approval, you can Approve, Reject, or tell it to do something else in your own words.